 National Environmental Policy Act

-The information compiled in this website is for general information purposes only to permit an agency to learn more about the environmental doctrines that govern GSA.
-The information is not intended to constitute legal advice or to substitute for obtaining legal advice from an attorney licensed in the agency's state and may or may not reflect the most current legal developments.
-Readers should not act upon any information in this website without first directly consulting legal counsel.
+The information compiled in this website is for general informational purposes.
+This information is not intended to constitute legal advice or to substitute for obtaining legal advice from an attorney licensed in the agency's state and may or may not reflect the most current legal developments.

 If you have questions, reach out to our NEPA Advisory Group.